Sorba Thomas: Huddersfield Town

 On 13 January 2021, Thomas signed a contract with Huddersfield Town until the end of 2023–24 season with the club having the option of a further year's extension.
 He made his professional debut for Huddersfield in a 3–2 EFL Championship loss to Wycombe Wanderers on 13 February 2021.
 In the first Championship game of the 2021–22 season, a 1–1 draw with Derby County on 7 August 2021, Thomas got his first assist, supplying a cross from a free kick which was headed in by Naby Sarr.
 In the following game, a 5–1 home defeat to Fulham, he overhit a backpass which ultimately resulted in Fulham's opening goal, but later provided the assist for Huddersfield's only goal from a corner kick, Matty Pearson scoring with a header.
 On 28 August 2021, he scored his first goal (as well as providing two assists) in a 4–0 home victory against Reading: he took possession of the ball at the halfway line, dribbled into the penalty area and placed a low shot past the goalkeeper.
 On 10 September 2021, Thomas was awarded EFL Championship Player of the Month for August 2021.
-On 19 May 2022, one week before the 2022 EFL Championship play-off Final, Thomas signed a new long-term contract with the club until 2026.
+On 19 May 2022, one week before the 2022 EFL Championship play-off final, Thomas signed a new long-term contract with the club until summer 2026 with the club option to extend for a further year.
+Huddersfield lost the final 1–0 to Nottingham Forest.

-On 25 January 2023, he joined fellow EFL Championship side Blackburn Rovers on loan for the remainder of the 2022–23 season.
+In 2022–23 Huddersfield struggled at the lower end of the Championship, and on 25 January 2023, Thomas joined play-off chasing Blackburn Rovers on loan for the remainder of the 2022–23 season.
+He played 17 times for Rovers as they missed out on a top six finish on goal difference.
+Thomas was a regular back at Huddersfield in 2023–24, making 42 appearances, as the Terriers suffered relegation to League One.
+On 30 July 2024, Thomas joined French Ligue 1 club Nantes on loan for the 2024–25 season.
+Thomas played 27 times for Les Canaris, scoring once in a 2–2 draw against Saint-Étienne on 29 September 2024.

+Stoke City

+Thomas joined Stoke City on 7 June 2025, signing a three-year contract for an undisclosed fee.